 Nant Health, LLC was formed on July 7, 2010, as a Delaware limited liability company.
 On June 1, 2016, Nant Health, LLC converted into a Delaware corporation (the "LLC Conversion") and changed its name to NantHealth, Inc. ("NantHealth").
-NantHealth, together with its subsidiaries (the "Company"), is a healthcare IT company converging science and technology through a single integrated clinical platform, to provide actionable health information at the point of care, in the time of need, anywhere, anytime.
-NantHealth works to transform clinical delivery with actionable clinical intelligence at the moment of decision, enabling clinical discovery through real-time machine learning systems.
-The company's technology empowers physicians, patients, payers and researchers to transcend genomics into the world of proteomics and the traditional barriers of today's healthcare system.
-By converging molecular science, computer science and big data technology the Nant Operating System (NantOS) platform allows physicians, patients and payers to coordinate care, monitor outcomes and control cost in real time.
+NantHealth, together with its subsidiaries (the "Company"), is a healthcare IT company converging science and technology.
+The Company works to transform clinical delivery with actionable clinical intelligence at the moment of decision, enabling clinical discovery through real-time machine learning systems.
+The Company's technology empowers physicians, patients, payers and researchers to transcend genomics into the world of proteomics.
 NantHealth is a majority-owned subsidiary of NantWorks, LLC ("NantWorks"), which is a subsidiary of California Capital Equity, LLC ("Cal Cap").
 The three companies were founded by and are led by Dr. Patrick Soon-Shiong.